 - Write down your goals.
 Everything will not be absolute, but creating a vision for where you want to go, will help you decide on how to actually get their.

 - Find a mentor.
 I think this is one of the most important.
 Get to know someone that is already where you want to be.
 If you or your parents don’t already know someone that is currently in the career you desire, find a program that can pair you up with someone who is.
 Most people, although busy, are often delighted to help someone younger find their path to a stable future.

 - Be honest with yourself.
 During high school you go through a lot, but get to know who you are.
 Your likes and dislikes, and how you want your life to end up.
 Actions that you take while you are young, help set the pace for where you go in your future.

 - If you are ever in doubt and don’t understand something, always get help and ask questions.
 Learning which questions to ask is one of the keys to a more successful life, by learning the answers you will unlock the key to real knowledge.

 Even if you have a child that is academically smart, he or she still needs to have a good solid plan about their future.
 Plans may change, but you want to give them a leg up and a better compass and road map before they ever enter college.

 Education is often the key to a better and more prosperous life, but getting your education is not a gamble: it is expensive and serious.
 If you are looking for ways to cut education cost, consider grants, scholarships, and online schools.
 There are many online degree programs where you can complete your degree or take your core classes, just make sure that the school is accredited.
-You can also find out where the school ranks among other online schools by clicking on this link.
+Find out where the school ranks among other online schools.
 Additionally, if you are only looking to take some core classes contact the school you plan to attend to see if the credits will transfer.